-- 2. Refine the file list as required.
-See Common file list operations, below. - 3.
+- Refine the file list as required.
+See Common file list operations, on the next page. - 3.
 When you identify the data to clean up, take the appropriate cleanup action.
-SeeClean up legacy data, on page 138.
+SeeClean up legacy data, on page 133.

 View cluster maps and spectrographs